YungChunLu/DS_Interview_Question/data-analysis.md

 ## Ans

-To start, let's recap$$R^2$$ .
+To start, let's recap$$R^2$$.
 It's a statistical measure of how close the data are to the fitted model.
 It's also known as the coefficient of determination.

 $$R^2$$ should be between 0 and 1.

 * When $$R^2$$ is 0, it represents that the model explains none of the variability of the response data around its mean
 * When $$R^2$$ is 1, it represents that the model explains all of the variability of the response data around its mean

+Following are the drawbacks of $$R^2$$:

+* It's only useful for linear regression because $$R^2$$ will not between 0 and 1 when the model is not linear.
+* $$R^2$$ will be a biased estimate based on the sample
+* $$R^2$$ does not indicate whether a regression model is adequate.
+You can have a low R-squared value for a good model \(which have statistical importance on the coefficient\), or a high R-squared value for a model that does not fit the data.
+* $$R^2$$ can not determine whether the coefficient estimates and predictions are biased, which is why we must assess the residual plots.

 The definition of$$R^2$$ is